Jamie3213/heart_disease_classification/README.md

 with heart disease than without, though the data set isn’t massively skewed, with only a ![9\\%](https://latex.codecogs.com/png.latex?9%5C%25 "9\\%") difference.
-Similarly, we can look at the proportion of patients in each of a variable’s categories for heart disease vs. no heart
+Similarly, we can look at the proportion of patients in each of a variable’s classes split by `target` classification:
-disease:

 ``` r
 # get the categorical variables